 The beauty of Essien’s game was his seeming ability to do it all: he could pick a pass, bomb forward as a box-to-box midfielder or provide a shield for the defence with relative ease.

-It’s fitting that he combined lung-bursting surges forward with relentless tackling given he modeled his game after Patrick Vieira and Roy Keane – the latter of whom he could have played alongside were it not for a denied work permit following a trial at Manchester United in 1999.
+It’s fitting that he combined lung-bursting surges forward with relentless tackling given he modelled his game after Patrick Vieira and Roy Keane – the latter of whom he could have played alongside were it not for a denied work permit following a trial at Manchester United in 1999.

 Not especially known for goal scoring, Essien chipped in with a few that were, more often than not, of the highest quality.